Bursary & Free School Meals

 6. How and when do they apply?

 To apply, they must complete the 16-19 Bursary Fund Application or Request Form and submit these to the induction tutor.
-Students can apply for a Bursary at any point in the year.
+Learners can apply for a Bursary at any point in the year.

 7. How much is the Bursary?

-The Vulnerable Student Bursary is £1,200, the Discretionary Bursary Level 2 and 3 is dependent on individual circumstances and will take into account their actual financial needs and funds available.
+The Vulnerable Learner Bursary is £1,200, the Discretionary Bursary Level 2 and 3 is dependent on individual circumstances and will take into account their actual financial needs and funds available.

 8. Will the Bursary affect any benefits I may be receiving?